-Following completion of the risk assessment study (September 2010), HSS, in coordination with affected Program Secretarial Offices and the Directives Review Board, will make a determination on the need for any additional (or revisions to existing) policies, requirements, guidance, and infrastructure needs (e.g., organization, procedures, staffing) supporting the use of risk assessment at DOE defense nuclear facilities.
+Following completion of the risk assessment study (September 2010), HSS, in coordination with affected PSOs and the Directives Review Board, will make a determination on the need for any additional (or revisions to other) policies, requirements, guidance, and infrastructure needs (e.g., organization, procedures, staffing) supporting the use of risk assessment at DOE defense nuclear facilities.
 The determination will include the schedule for completing the development of directives, standards, or other associated changes deemed necessary and appropriate.